sleepjie/Valanar/Valanar Superdocument.md

 Nauska’s leadership is likewise characterised by its pragmatic approach to governance, they are unyieldingly fair in their administration yet uncompromising in their enforcement of the law; a kind of authoritarianism which has maintained a strict control on cultural and intellectual fronts, with little room for dissent or deviation from the established order.
 Orthodoxy, whether in faith or form, is the expectation.

-Daily life is steeped in ritual.
+For many, daily life is steeped in ritual.
 Even the mundane is formalised: there are prescribed methods for pouring drink, sitting in company, addressing superiors, and walking through gates.
 Breaches in etiquette can have real social consequences, especially in courtly or military settings.
-For example, shirozu, which is a form of rice wine fermented in ceramic kilns and aged beneath the earth, is commonly enjoyed across all castes, but even its consumption is heavily codified; when shared, it must be poured by another, never by oneself, to pour for oneself implies arrogance or solitude—both socially suspect.
+For example, shirozu, which is a form of rice wine fermented in ceramic kilns and aged beneath the earth, is commonly enjoyed across all castes, but even its consumption is heavily codified; when shared, it must be poured by another, never by oneself, to pour for oneself implies arrogance or solitude - both socially suspect.

 The Lady of Wolves, Goddess of The Hunt, holds a special place in the Kanin spiritual imagination.
 Her shrines, often built near roads or in wooded glades, serve as quiet gathering points for offerings of grain, pelts and bone, as well as shirozu.
 Hunting, fishing, and dry-field farming form the backbone of Kanin subsistence; though their diet is plain, they consume in volume, owing to their lean, fast-burning physiques.